oomlout/oomlout_oomp_builder/parts/hardware_bearing_6200_series_6211_size_55_mm_id_100_mm_od_21_mm_depth/readme.md

-# Hardware Bearing 6200 Series 6211 Size 55 mm Id 100 mm Od 21 mm Depth
+# Hardware Bearing 6200 Series 6211 Size 55 mm ID 100 mm OD 21 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base